Tips #1-25 | Tips #26-50 | Tips #51-75

-87. If flying, always depart for your port city the night before
+99. If flying, always depart for your port city the day before

 It seems like every day there are horror stories of delayed flights.
 Weather can delay or ground a flight.
-Security lines taking hours are causing people to miss their planes.
+Security lines can sometimes take hours and cause people to miss their planes.
 Mechanical breakdown is always a possibility.
 And now you never know when a computer malfunction is going to ground an entire fleet.

 Flying in the day before allows you a little more of a cushion to get to your port city without having to stress that you might miss your flight… or even worse, your cruise.

 100. Don’t expect much on TV (Netflix is great)

 We love nothing more than relaxing and watching some TV after a long day in port.
 Unfortunately, cruise lines don’t offer much in the way of television stations.
 You won’t get the basic channels you’d expect.
 Instead, it’s a few news stations and maybe a couple of channels for movies and a couple for cartoons.